 Acute bronchitis is inflammation of the upper airways, commonly following a URI.
 The cause is usually a viral infection, though it is sometimes a bacterial infection; the pathogen is rarely identified.
 The most common symptom is cough, with or without fever, and possibly sputum production.
 In patients with COPD, hemoptysis, burning chest pain, and hypoxemia may also occur.
 Diagnosis is based on clinical findings.
 Treatment is supportive; antibiotics are necessary only for selected patients with chronic lung disease.
 Prognosis is excellent in patients without lung disease, but in patients with COPD, acute respiratory failure may result.

 Acute bronchitis is frequently a component of a URI caused by rhinovirus, parainfluenza, influenza A or B, respiratory syncytial virus, coronavirus, or human metapneumovirus.
 Less common causes may be Mycoplasma pneumoniae, Bordetella pertussis, and Chlamydia pneumoniae.
-Patients at risk include those who smoke and those with COPD or other diseases that impair bronchial clearance mechanisms, such as cystic fibrosis or conditions leading to bronchiectasis (see Bronchiectasis).
+Patients at risk include those who smoke and those with COPD or other diseases that impair bronchial clearance mechanisms, such as cystic fibrosis or conditions leading to bronchiectasis (see Bronchiectasis and Atelectasis).

 Symptoms and Signs